tz-ocp/hnc-ui/README.md

+# TODO
+replace the chart version based on github tag think how to implement image "minimal"

 # Concept
 ### Basic workflow
 1. The hnc-ui watches for namespaces that is included by hnc (via label `hnc.x-k8s.io/included-namespace: "true"`) with its service account token.